Net-AI-Git/PSD-env/main/docs/app_tab_visualizer.md

 #### Method: `update_plot_and_controls(self)`

 **Purpose:**
 Refreshes the plot display with current data pair, applying factors and manual edits.
-Updates navigation buttons and status.
+Handles the logic for combining manual edits with global factors, ensuring manual edits take precedence but factors are still applied.

 **Parameters:**
 None (accesses instance variables)